-- Benefits and costs are projected out 10 years into the future (Column 1). - The student attends the college for one year, and the cost of tuition is \$1,500 (Column 2). - Earnings foregone while attending the college for one year (opportunity cost) come to \$20,000 (Column 3).
+- Benefits and costs are projected out 10 years into the future (Column 1). - The student attends the colleges for one year, and the cost of tuition is \$1,500 (Column 2). - Earnings foregone while attending the colleges for one year (opportunity cost) come to \$20,000 (Column 3).

-48 Note that this is a hypothetical example.
-The numbers used are not based on data collected from an existing college.
+46 Note that this is a hypothetical example.
+The numbers used are not based on data collected from an existing institution.